Scott Claassen: Collaborations

 During undergraduate in Nashville, Claassen played harmonica, mandolin, and keyboards in the jam band On the 8's.
 He also played mandolin and harmonica with The Lost Trailers and had songwriting credit on their album Welcome to the Woods.

 While working as an outdoor guide in Austin, Texas, he played Fender Rhodes and trumpet with The Glass Family.

 While living in Los Angeles, he played keyboards and vocals in The Broken West.

+In 2021 Claassen and drummer Charles Kernkamp released an instrumental EP Salsipuedes under the band name Solimar.
+In 2023 they released the album Sol y Mar with the single "Saturday".

 Solo career

-As a solo artist, Claassen has released 8 LP's, 3 EP's, and a variety of singles.
+As a solo artist, Claassen has released a variety of albums and EPs, as well as singles.
 His 2007 album Shiny Car in the Night includes soundbites from interviews conducted in 2006 with people across the country about the American Dream.
 His 2019 Big Sur Suite is a live recording of primary piano quintets and other instrumental music.
 In 2020, Claassen released the single "The Day John Prine Died" in honor of John Prine, the critically acclaimed songwriter who passed and in reflection upon the pandemic experience.

 Claassen's 2022 record Alpine is an investigation into life in and around the mountains.

+In 2023 the band formerly playing as Scott Classsen & Friends became Scojo and the Keel.
+"Scojo & the Keel’s breezy, roots-based music, and Scott’s boldly vulnerable lyrics have garnered the group comparisons to a “surf-rock” Jason Isbell."
+In July 2023 they released their first single Summer Days.
+Their second single Lost Coast was released in November 2023.